Homepage / Cobalt

 Cobalt

 It is an element belonging to the ferrous group, which enters the human body mainly through food.
 It is naturally found in meat, milk, corn, lettuce, cereal grains, spinach, cabbage and other green vegetables.
-It is worth noting at the same time that the bioavailability of this mineral in food is low, at about 10%.
-For this reason, cobalt can also be supplemented, especially in the case of an unbalanced diet or other problems associated with the absorption of this micronutrient.
+It is worth noting here that the bioavailability of this mineral in food is low, at about 10%.
+For this reason cobalt It can also be supplemented, especially in the case of an unbalanced diet or other problems associated with the absorption of this micronutrient.

-Despite its negligible presence in the human body, cobalt has extremely important functions in the body, primarily related to its presence in vitamin B12.
+Despite its negligible presence in the human body, cobalt has extremely important functions in it, primarily related to its presence in vitamin B12.
 It is its central atom.

 Cobalt - application

-There are many processes that cobalt benefits.
+There are many processes on which cobalt has beneficial effects.
 First of all, together with vitamin B12, it contributes to the proper functioning of the circulatory, nervous and digestive systems.
 Together they are involved in erythropoiesis that allows the multiplication and division of red blood cells.

-Cobalt in the body is also found in several enzymes.
+Cobalt in the body It is also found in several enzymes.
 It has functions in the metabolism of nucleic acids, proteins and the production of folic acid.
 It also exhibits anti-cancer activities and has the effect of inhibiting their development.
-Its intake is one of the ways to support the natural treatment of cancer.
+Its intake is one of the ways to support natural cancer treatment.
 We encourage you to read the research on this topic.

 These are not all the beneficial properties of this micronutrient.
-Cobalt is an element that also regulates appetite, supports the regenerative processes of the skin and positively affects the immune system.
-Its supplementation is recommended for conditions such as disorders of blood circulation in the lower extremities, varicose veins, phlebitis, food stasis, ulcers, for memory disorders, for swelling and inflammation of joints, as well as to alleviate symptoms of menopause and menstrual pain.
+Cobalt is an element, which also regulates appetite, supports the regenerative processes of the skin and has a positive effect on the immune system.
+Its supplementation is recommended for conditions such as blood circulation disorders of the lower extremities, varicose veins, phlebitis, food stasis, ulcers, for memory disorders, for swelling and inflammation of the joints, as well as to relieve menopausal symptoms and menstrual pain.

 Cobalt in the body - signs of deficiency